-WCG Apprenticeship (WCG-A)
+♦ WCG Apprenticeship (WCG-A)

-The Washington College Grant (WCG) is expanded to include approved apprenticeship programs under Chapter 49.04 RCW, starting in the 2020-21 fiscal year.
-This expands apprenticeships outside of traditional academic programs.
+The Washington College Grant was expanded to include approved apprenticeship programs under Chapter 49.04 RCW, which started in the 2020-21 fiscal year.

-The WCG Apprenticeship manual provides guidelines on how Sponsors can connect their apprentices to grant funding.
-This funding is guaranteed for all apprentices who qualify up to 100 percent MFI.
+The WCG for Apprenticeship manual provides guidelines on how Sponsors can connect their apprentices to grant funding.
+This funding is guaranteed for all apprentices who qualify-up to 100 percent.